Reed pen: History and manufacture

-Reed pens are stiffer than quill pens cut from feathers and do not retain a sharp point for as long.
+Reed pens are stiffer than quill pens cut from feathers and did not retain a sharp point for long unless constantly sharpened.
 This led to them being replaced by quills.
 Nevertheless, a reed pen can make bold strokes, and it remains an important tool in calligraphy.

 Reed pen in art

-Although quill pens had largely replaced reed pens by medieval times, from time to time the powerful strokes produced by the reed pen have been preferred by modern artists.
+Although quill pens had largely replaced reed pens by medieval times, from time to time, the powerful strokes produced by the reed pen have been preferred by modern artists.
 Until the end of the 19th century, most art was commissioned by wealthy patrons or by institutions such as the church.
 As such, more traditional depictions of accepted themes were both the most popular and widely accepted.
 During the 19th century, social and cultural changes were reflected in literature and art.
 With this, artists began to explore different ways to express their vision and create their own personal style.
 Artist Vincent van Gogh made use of the strong stroke and accent of the reed pen, combining it with brown ink and graphite, to create a drawing of a different style.